redhat-cop/infra-ansible/roles/manage-users/README.md

 * You can test modfications by re-running the test pointing to a different json file ```ansible-playbook -i inventory create_idm.yml -e "@vars/idm_mod.json"```

 ## Output
-This role augments the `users` data structure is expected to be:
+This role augments the `users` data structure which is expected to be:

 ```
    "users": [
         {
             "add'l info": "Internal user",